atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Response:**:

-If the user gets the challenge right the prompt should change to the atSign of the user.
+If the atServer (you) gets the challenge right the prompt should change to the atSign of the user.

 `<@sign>@`

-If the user gets the cram authentication wrong, then it should respond back with the following error and close the connection to the server.
+If the atServer (you) gets the cram authentication wrong, then it should respond back with the following error and close the connection to the server.

 `error:AT0401-Client authentication failed`

 **Description:**

-The `pol` verb follows the `from` verb. 'pol' indicates another atServer that the user who is trying to connect is ready to authenticate himself.
+The `pol` verb follows the `from` verb. 'pol' indicates another atServer that the atServer (you) who is trying to connect is ready to authenticate.
 For example, if @bob is trying to connect to @alice, @bob would take the key and value from the proof response of the verb and create a public key and value which then can be looked up by @alice.
 After @alice looks up @bob's atServer, @alice's atServer should change the prompt to @bob.

 **Options:**